aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 // ExEnd:Save3DScene
 ```

-You can also choose `FileFormat.STLBINARY` if a smaller file size is required.
+`FileFormat.STLBINARY` specifies binary STL output, which is smaller than ASCII.
+You can also choose `FileFormat.STLASCII` if a human‑readable file is preferred.

+## Why this matters

+Consistent material parameters ensure that every generated model looks the same across different viewers and lighting setups.
+Automation lets you produce large batches of variations with minimal effort, while cross‑platform STL output guarantees compatibility with tools ranging from Blender to slicers for 3‑D printers.
+Together these benefits accelerate development pipelines and reduce manual errors.

-### Troubleshooting tips
+## Troubleshooting tips

 | Issue | Likely cause | Fix |
 |-------|--------------|-----|